-- M1: Emphasis on providing Strong Theoretical Foundation & Engineering Leadership Eminence, infusion of Creativity and Management skill while maintaining Ethics and Moral for Sustainable Development.
-(Individual development) - M2: Enable the Faculty and Student Interactions to trigger interest for Applied Multidisciplinary Research and Entrepreneurship Culture resulting in Significant Advancement of the field of Specialization with Involvement of Industries and Collaborative Educational Networks.
-(Sense of Ownership, Networking and Eco system Development). - M3: Extend the Conducive Neighborhoods for Innovation in frontier areas to keep pace with Environmental, Societal and Technological Developments of the National and International Community to Serve Humanity.
+M1: Emphasis on providing Strong Theoretical Foundation & Engineering Leadership Eminence, infusion of Creativity and Management skill while maintaining Ethics and Moral for Sustainable Development.
+(Individual development)

+M2: Enable the Faculty and Student Interactions to trigger interest for Applied Multidisciplinary Research and Entrepreneurship Culture resulting in Significant Advancement of the field of Specialization with Involvement of Industries and Collaborative Educational Networks.
+(Sense of Ownership, Networking and Eco system Development).

+M3: Extend the Conducive Neighborhoods for Innovation in frontier areas to keep pace with Environmental, Societal and Technological Developments of the National and International Community to Serve Humanity.
 (Service to Society, Atmanirbhar Bharat)

-Program Educational Objectives : After the Graduation, studentsPEO1:
+Program Educational Objectives of M.E (Power Systems & Power Electronics) Program

-Will excel in Power System and Power Electronics area.

-PEO2: Will become successful in executing software related applications.

-PEO3: Will carry out research in new technologies relevant to PS & PE.

-PEO4: Will develop with professional ethics, effective communication skills and knowledge of societal impacts of computing technologies.
+- PEO 1: Will excel in Power System and Power Electronics area. - PEO 2: Will become successful in executing software related applications. - PEO 3: Will carry out research in new technologies relevant to PS & PE. - PEO 4: Will develop with professional ethics, effective communication skills and knowledge of societal impacts of computing technologies.

-Program Outcomes are: The student is expected to gain an ability:

-PO1: An ability to independently carry out research /investigation and development work to solve practical problems.

-PO2: Ability to write and present a substantial technical report/document.

-PO3: Students should be able to demonstrate a degree of mastery in the area of PS & PE.

-PO4: Ability to discriminate the capability and knowledge in order to refine the problem formulation and methods of solution which will result into an acceptable outcome.
+Program Outcomes of M.E (Power System & Power Electronics) Program

+- PO 1: An ability to independently carry out research /investigation and development work to solve practical problems. - PO 2: An ability to write and present a substantial technical report/document. - PO 3: Students should be able to demonstrate a degree of mastery over the area as per the specialization of the program.
+The mastery should be at a level higher than the requirements in the appropriate bachelor program. - PO 4: The students will be able to analyze, design and develop new control strategies in the areas of Power Systems and Power Electronics suitable for Industry requirements.